yuliyahilevich/covid_vaccination_sentiment/README.md

 ## Visualization with Word Clouds

 **Word Clouds** are visual representations of words that give greater prominence to words that appear more frequently.
 This type of visualization can help presenters to quickly collect data from their audience, highlight the most common answers and present the data in a way that everyone can understand.
-In my particular case I wanted to see the difference of visualization between negative and positive Tweets
+In my particular case I wanted to see the difference of visualization between negative and positive Twits.